jido/dodo/README.md

 In general, a generator has three continuations: the yield continuation, the end continuation (which returns nothing) and the event continuation.

 The stack pointer is not reset by the generator when yielding a value.
 The generator passes SP1 in register RDI.
+The stack pointer should remain at SP2 when the generator resumes.

 The generator also passes the resume continuation in register R8 and the unwind continuation in register R9.

 When the generator ends or an event is raised, the generator sets the stack pointer back to SP1 and returns like a normal function without arguments.

-### Associative function calls

-Associative functions always take two arguments of same type.
-The parameters are passed in RDX:RAX and RSI:RDI if they fit in a pair of registers, or on stack otherwise.
-The context is passed in the RBX register.

-They are otherwise similar to standalone functions.

-If an associative function is called with more than two parameters in the source file, then the function is called multiple times with the result of a function call used as argument until all parameters are consumed.
-The order of calls is not defined but the order of arguments is preserved.

 ### Member function calls